gpeterson406/GreenwoodBanner_Book/_book/08-multipleLinearRegression.md

 or negative slopes in the alternative, but this is rarely the first concern, especially when MLR slopes can occasionally come out in unexpected directions.

-The test statistic forthese hypotheses is
+The test statistic for these hypotheses is
 $\boldsymbol{t=\dfrac{b_k}{\textbf{SE}_k}}$ and, if our assumptions are met, follows a $t$-distribution with $n-K-1$ *df* where $K$ is the number of predictor variables in the model.
 We perform the test for each slope